emctackett/covid-cohort/README.md

 # CS361 - COVIDCoach
 This is a project built for Oregon State University's CS361 course - Software Engineering I.

+There are three primary goals for COVIDCoach -
+(1) help people avoid catching the virus,
+(2) help people learn about the virus, and
+(3) help people connected and in touch with others.

 ## Built With
 * [Python 3](https://docs.python.org/3/)
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/)